Kenzoh33/Kenzoh33/README.md

 ## 🚀 What I'm Building
 - 🤖 **Developer's Driver** — Personal AI agent that delivers a daily developer briefing via email, powered by Claude AI and GitHub Actions.
+- 🤖 **advProm** — A CLI tool that transforms raw developer thoughts into structured, optimized Claude prompts.
+Built with Python, Typer, and Claude Haiku.
-- 📚 Always learning system design, backend engineering, and AI agent frameworks
+- 📚 Always learning system design, backend engineering, and AI agent frameworks.

 ---